 We already know that they are at the center of your heart.
-That's why it's critical to think about their financial future.
+That’s why it’s critical to think about their financial future.
 Are you struggling as a single parent with a low income?
 If so, you’re exactly the person this article was written for!
-We are digging deep to show you the best ways in budgeting for single parents.
+We are digging deep to show you the best ways to budget for single parents.
 You are used to digging deeply into your pockets and still coming up short.
 We want to help you take what you find in your pockets and use it wisely.

 Let's Put The Spotlight on the Solution!

 Efficient budgeting for single parents can be just the game changer you and your family have been looking for.
 Check out this CNBC article to see where you stand.
 This is a state-by-state guide to see how much you need yearly to maintain a household, as a single parent.
-You may be amazed at what you are able to do with a dollar.
+You may be amazed at what you can do with a dollar.
 You may make half of the amount listed for your state.
-Though these numbers were before the current inflation we are facing, it gives you a good idea of where you stand.
+Though these numbers were before the current inflation we are facing, it give you a good idea of where you stand.
 Knowing where you stand is the first step in budgeting for single parents.

 This Guide Can Help You Stop The Trend of Financial Insecurity For Your Family!